 Oxygenation solutions not only increases the efficiency of land-based fish farming to the point where it can compete with open sea fish farming, it also improves living conditions for fish.

 The microbubbles move with the water in an ideal circular current.
 “The water flow exercises the fish, improving their well-being and meat quality while also increasing overall yield.
-As a positive side-effect, it causes fish faeces and uneaten food pellets to gravitate to the bottom of the tank from where they can be easily removed,” says Senior Development Manager at AGA’s Innovation Centre for Aquaculture and Water Teratment, John Bertil Aakernes.
+As a positive side-effect, it causes fish faeces and uneaten food pellets to gravitate to the bottom of the tank from where they can be easily removed,” says Senior Development Manager at Linde’s Innovation Center for Aquaculture and Water Treatment, John Bertil Aakernes.

 Faeces, uneaten food, but also parasites such as sea lice and chemicals used to keep the fish monocultures healthy, are a major issue for the industry today, particularly in open sea fish farming.

 By making land-based fish farming more attractive, oxygenation solutions help to reduce the pressure open sea farming places on the environment.